trytouca/trytouca/examples/python/README.md

 # Examples using Touca Python SDK

 This directory includes sample test tools that use Touca Python SDK.
-All examples are documented to serve as hands-on tutorials to help you get stated with Touca.

 If you are new to Touca, we recommend starting with our [documentation website](https://touca.io/docs).